KhalidWar/kdeconnect/README.md

-# KDE Connect - Sample
+# KDE Connect - Demo

 A demo of [KDE Connect Android App](https://github.com/KDE/kdeconnect-android) with more modern UI.
 This app is built using [Flutter](https://flutter.dev) framework.